-- Warmth in the substrate will accelerate the biochemical process of the nutrient reduction process making the nutrients available to the plants sooner.
+- Warmth in the substrate will accelerate the biochemical process of nutrient reduction, making the nutrients available to the plants sooner.

 When we use pea gravel or planted aquarium substrate in the nursery, we never place the cables on the bottom glass as you will lose some of the heat through the bottom.
 First, lay a quarter inch to a half inch of sandbox sand or washed inert sand down, enough to cover the glass.

-Next place your cables in a zigzag pattern as indicated in the instructions that come with the cables on top of that layer, placing the suction cups to hold them in place by removing sand where the cups need to go and then pushing sand under the cable around the suction cups.
+Next place your cables in a zigzag pattern, as indicated in the instructions that come with the cables, on top of the sand layer, placing the suction cups to hold them in place by removing sand where the cups need to go and then pushing sand under the cable around the suction cups.

 Now lay another quarter inch to half an inch of sand down over the top of the cables.
-The sand provides an even heat.
-Now add a thin layer of laterite over that, just enough to cover it well, and then 2.5 to 3 inches of rinsed pea gravel on top of that.
+The sand provides an even heat dispersal.
+Now add a thin layer of laterite over that, just enough to cover it well, and then 2 to 3 inches of rinsed pea gravel on top of that.